Commercial Advisory Committee

 Non-Executive member (Chair)

-Fred is the Commercial Director of the Warwickshire based business consultancy, Clearing House Ltd. As a managing consultant, Fred has worked with clients including the Department of Business, Energy and Industrial Strategy, UK Home Office, Northern Ireland Civil Service and a selection of FTSE 100 companies.
+Appointed as an Independent Governor in September 2018, Fred is the Group Operations Director of the volume housebuilder and developer, HarperCrewe (Holdings) Ltd. As both a board advisor and consultant, Fred has worked with clients including the Department of Business, Energy and Industrial Strategy, Homes England, UK Home Office and a selection of FTSE 100 companies.

-With over 30 years’ experience in the private sector, he has worked at C-level for a range of multinationals including Royal Dutch Shell, Michelin Tyre Plc, Calor Group Plc and on an international basis for the world’s largest privately owned trading group SHV Energy NV.
+With over 30 years’ experience in the private sector, they have worked at C-level for a range of multinationals including Royal Dutch Shell, Michelin Tyre Plc, Calor Group Plc and on an international basis for the world's largest privately-owned trading group SHV Energy NV.

-He currently holds a portfolio of non-executive director roles in both the public and private sectors and consults commercially across all sectors.
-He is Chair of the Audit and Risk Committee of a successful south-east based local authority trading company (LATC), engaged in construction, regenerations and place making.
+Fred currently holds a portfolio of non-executive director roles in both the public and private sectors and is Chair of the Audit and Risk Assurance Committee of two SE based local authority trading companies (LATCs), engaged in construction, regeneration and place making.

-Andy currently holds the role of Pro-Chancellor and Deputy Chair of the Board of Governors following his appointment to the Board in February 2017.
+Andy currently holds the role of Pro-Chancellor, following their appointment to the Board in February 2017.
 Andy is a graduate of Oxford University, a chartered accountant and for 30 years enjoyed an executive career mainly in the retail sector, having had roles as finance director and chief executive of several companies including Selfridges, Mothercare and Co-operative Retail Services.

-For the last 12 years, he has had a portfolio of chairmanships and non-executive directorships across commercial, public and charity sectors, including GHD Group, Fortnum and Mason and Myton Hospice.
+For the last 12 years, Andy has had a portfolio of chairing and non-executive directorships across commercial, public and charity sectors, including GHD Group, Fortnum and Mason and Myton Hospice.

-He is currently Chairman of Ramsdens Holdings PLC and University Hospitals Coventry and Warwickshire NHS Trust and the hospitals’ charity.
-He is also Chairman of Mayday Trust, a charity working with people experiencing homelessness, treasurer of his local church and is the Chairman of the Council at Coventry Cathedral.
+Currently Chair of Ramsdens Holdings PLC and University Hospitals Coventry and Warwickshire NHS Trust and the hospitals’ charity, Andy is also Chair of the Mayday Trust, a charity working with people experiencing homelessness, treasurer of a local church and is the Chair of the Council at Coventry Cathedral.

-Rav has 30 years’ experience of working in the Financial Services sector throughout the UK.
-He has held senior roles at Nationwide Building Society, Santander Corporate and Midlands and is responsible for pro-actively engaging with and supporting business across a wide range of sectors to provide bespoke funding and banking solutions.
+Rav has over 30 years’ experience of working in the Financial Services sector throughout the UK.
+They have held senior roles at Nationwide Building Society, Santander Corporate and Metro Bank and is responsible for pro-actively engaging with and supporting businesses across a wide range of sectors to provide bespoke funding and banking solutions to fuel their growth ambitions.

-This is a key leadership role with a disruptor bank with a focus on creating FANS across the Retail, Private and Commercial banking sectors whilst working closely with local communities.
+Ravi’s current role as Local Director at Metro Bank is a key leadership role with a disruptor bank with a strong focus on creating fans across the Retail, Private and Commercial banking sectors whilst working closely with local community organisations.

 Rav was formerly Head of Commercial Banking at Unity Trust Bank and has won several regional and national awards in recognition of his contribution to business and banking.

 Magi is an experienced HR practitioner and Chartered Fellow of the Chartered Institute of Personnel and Development.
-She joined the University in 2007 following a number of years working within the NHS as Associate Director of HR.
-She is currently the Group Director, People accountable for developing and delivering the People Strategy in support of the Corporate Plan and the provision of the full range of employment and HR services for all employers within the Coventry University Group.
+They joined the University in 2007 following a number of years working within the NHS as Associate Director of HR.
+Magi is currently the Chief People Officer accountable for developing and delivering the People Strategy in support of the Corporate Plan and the provision of the full range of employment and HR services for all employers within the Coventry University Group.
 Magi brings more than 30 years HR expertise gained in both the public and private sector to the Group and the Commercial Advisory Committee.

-Ian is currently the Deputy Vice-Chancellor & Chief Operations Officer (Academic Services) for Coventry University.
-His responsibilities include UK student recruitment and admissions, information technology services, timetabling, student services, library, mathematics and statistics support centre and centre for academic writing.
+Ian is currently the Deputy Vice-Chancellor and Chief Operating Officer for Coventry University.
+Ian’s responsibilities include UK student recruitment and admissions, information technology services, timetabling marketing and external affairs.

-He became Deputy Vice-Chancellor following extensive work in support of the University’s research and applied research capabilities.
-He was previously Dean of the then Faculty of Engineering and Computing.
+They became Deputy Vice-Chancellor following extensive work in support of the University’s research and applied research capabilities and was previously Dean of the then Faculty of Engineering and Computing.

-Ian began the UK’s first masters and undergraduate degree programmes for computer game technology in the late 1990s at Abertay University, Dundee.
-He established the International Centre for Computer Games Technology there in 1999.
+Ian began the UK’s first masters and undergraduate degree programmes for computer game technology in the late 1990s at Abertay University, Dundee, having established the International Centre for Computer Games Technology there in 1999.
 Ian has over 20 years’ experience in the higher education sector and has led consultancy for BP Exploration, the World Health Organisation, TSB, B&Q, Shell and GEC Marconi.

-Nick is an experienced business leader and company director who worked as a chief operating officer in the automotive industry until early in 2018.
+Appointed as an Independent Governor in September 2018, Nick became Deputy Chair of the Board of Governors and Pro-Chancellor in September 2020.
+They are an experienced business leader and company director who worked as a chief operating officer in the automotive industry until early in 2018.
 Nick has had a successful track record working throughout the world in the IT and engineering services industry, with particular expertise in outsourcing and offshoring.
 In addition to working as an independent consultant, Nick has also started a cyber-security consultancy with an old work colleague.
+They are a Chartered Engineer and Fellow of the Institute of Engineering and Technology.

 Nemone joined the Board of Coventry University Enterprises Limited in 2016, and subsequently joined the Commercial Advisory Committee in 2018.

-Her business experience is in financial services, with current non-executive positions in the consumer financial services sector, as Senior Independent Director and Chair of Risk at a friendly society in the savings and insurance sector, and at a regional building society offering savings and mortgages.
+Nemone’s business experience is in financial services, with current non-executive positions in the consumer financial services sector, as Senior Independent Director and Chair of Risk at a friendly society in the savings and insurance sector, and at a regional building society offering savings and mortgages.
+They are also a non-executive director of a generator and supplier of 100% renewable power, which is an innovator in energy services.

-In addition, she has an executive role at an independent private office in the Midlands, which provides investment management services to high net worth private clients.
+In addition, they have an executive role at an independent private office in the Midlands, which provides investment management services to high net worth private clients.

-Her background is in the equity capital markets sector of the City of London, including as finance director on the main board of a stock exchange, having begun her career in corporate finance and broking.
-She is a Fellow of the Chartered Institute of Securities and Investments, holds an MBA from Cranfield School of Management, and read PPE at Oxford University.
+Nemone’s background is in the equity capital markets sector of the City of London, including as finance director on the main board of a stock exchange, having begun a career in corporate finance and broking.
+They are a Fellow of the Chartered Institute of Securities and Investments, holds an MBA from Cranfield School of Management, and read PPE at Oxford University.

 Paul Noon OBE

 Paul leads Coventry University’s enterprise and innovation work following a successful career spanning over a quarter of a century with the Foreign and Commonwealth Office (FCO), representing and promoting the best of British industry and technology across the globe.
-Paul's aim in his role as Pro-Vice-Chancellor for Enterprise and Innovation is to push forward the University’s ambitious strategy for world-wide growth by building on current success and extending the reach of Coventry’s business-focused research and commercial activities.
+Their aim in the role of Pro-Vice-Chancellor for Enterprise and Innovation is to push forward the University’s ambitious strategy for world-wide growth by building on current success and extending the reach of Coventry’s business-focused research and commercial activities.